Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-Our focus on hands and direct manipulation was appreciated for experiential richness: ``for {Paper Shredder} the value is in watching the paper gradually shred rather than pressing a delete button anywhere, which matters wherever the experience matters''~(P1).
-Experts described this as ``a more embodied interaction'' (P3), valuing gestures that recreate familiar real-world logics~\q{P6:use-hands-real} and emphasizing gesture-object coherence, where the motion logic matches people's expectations for the object~\q{P3:logic-consistency}.
+\mySubFinding{Bridging Modalities and Dimensions}{sec:modalities-and-dimensions} Experts noted that the value of our examples lies in how they preserve embodied, tactile, and logically coherent forms of manipulation.
+Our focus on hands and direct manipulation was appreciated for experiential richness: ``for {Paper Shredder} the value is in watching the paper gradually shred rather than pressing a delete button \ldots{} which matters wherever the experience matters''~(P1).
+Experts described this as ``a more embodied interaction''~(P3), valuing gestures that recreate familiar real-world logic~\q{use-hands-real} and emphasizing gesture--interaction coherence, where the motion logic matches people's expectations for the interaction~\q{logic-consistency}.
+Language input arose in relation to the popularity of large language models (LLMs); while acknowledging their power, experts noted this modality is often inefficient for spatial tasks, where hands remain superior for intuitive positioning and direct control~\q{language-vs-hands}.

-Language input arose in relation to the popularity of large language models.
-While powerful, experts noted it is often inefficient for spatial precision and increases cognitive load; hands remain more immediate for fine placement and quick moves~\q{P5:language-vs-hands}.
-Other approachs can sometimes outperform hands for certain tasks: gaze can reduce effort~\q{P4:prefer-gaze}, as sustained grabbing can be tedious~\q{P6:gaze-tedious}.
-Even intuitive gestures, such as tossing to a {Trash Can}, may give way to shortcuts for long-term use~(\qs{P1:trash-intuitive}, \qs{P6:trash-longterm}).
-Some effects, like noise reduction, may be better handled by the device itself than through visual effects~\q{P6:noise-by-device}.
+Meanwhile, experts acknowledged that embodied actions are not universally optimal; while delightful and intuitive in one-off cases (e.g., tossing items into the {Trash Can};~\qs{trash-intuitive}), they may become tedious in long-term use, where shortcuts~\q{trash-longterm} or gaze~(\qs{prefer-gaze}, \qs{gaze-tedious}) might be more efficient or less fatiguing.
+Similarly, some functions, such as noise reduction in the Acoustic Partition, may be better handled automatically by the XR device rather than through explicit interaction~\q{noise-by-device}.

-Although our scenes are richly 3D, industry MR still leans on 2D surfaces: ``you can give buttons some thickness so they look a bit 3D, but they are still essentially planar''~(P6), which remain familiar and easy to learn~\q{P6:planar-familiar}.
-Experts envisioned a hybrid future where 3D object interactions and 2D information layers co-exist, with design focusing on orchestrating when to privilege each~\q{P6:2d-and-3d}.
+These findings highlight a broader tension: while MR is spatial and inherently 3D, its current interfaces remain dominated by 2D surfaces~\q{buttons-3D-thickness-plane}, which continue to be familiar and easy to learn~\q{planar-familiar}.
+Yet experts noted that our examples point toward a hybrid future where 3D object interactions and 2D information layers co-exist, with design focusing on orchestrating when to privilege each~\q{2d-and-3d}.